arafat04/arafat04.github.io/index.md

   Based on the dialogue acts, the template is used for generating natural language.

-  video demo of the project: [travelbot demo](https://youtu.be/lYnPE4exrls).
+  Video demo of the project: [travelbot demo](https://youtu.be/lYnPE4exrls).

 * **Identifying-Offensive-Language-in-Socail-media-using-NLP:**